adamd1985/Reactive-SpringBoot-MovieRental/README.md

 An industry standard reactive java spring-powered RESTful app.

+For those interested, this is the 'take-home' project requested by most iGaming companies - this in particular is from Casumo.
+Don't expect much challenge from companies whose only tech is slot machines.

 ## Important Technical Decisions:

 * Demo comes working out of the box, if requirements are satisfied: embedded database and a wrapper for build.